 Landscapes and environmental resources in Sussex County include wetlands, waterways, beaches, forests, farmland, meadows and other open areas.
-A significant portion of the County is considered prime agricultural soils or soils of State importance.
-A small area of the County is considered steep slope and exists mainly in areas considered riparian buffers.
-All of these areas support a wide variety of plant and wildlife species as well as human activities.
+These areas support a wide variety of plant and wildlife species as well as human activities.
 While many of these are public sites such as state parks or beaches, the majority of the natural landscapes in the County are privately owned.